Menu Sustainability Index (MSI)

 The Menu Sustainability Index (MSI) is a scientifically based tool that rates meals on the basis of nutritional balance and environmental friendliness.
 The Zurich University of Applied Sciences (ZHAW) developed it together with ZFV as the implementation partner.

-From 17 August 2020 onwards, the MSI will be introduced in the ZFV Group's catering services and marked with two new symbols in the menu plan.
-This will enable guests to choose an environmentally friendly and/or balanced menu very easily.
+In August 2020 the MSI was introduced in the ZFV's catering services and is now marked with two symbols in the menu plan.
+This enables guests to choose an environmentally friendly and/or balanced menu very easily.

 On the basis of the guidance system, all ZFV menus will be rated by the MSI and marked accordingly.
 No rating or marking of this kind is carried out at present for desserts, beverages and foods at the self-service counter.